-The process to form a Delaware LLC is not difficult.
-If you would like to start a Delaware LLC, we can assist you with the entire formation process:
+The process to form an LLC in Delaware is not difficult.
+If you would like to start a Delaware LLC, we can assist you with the entire company formation process.
+Below is a simple explanation pf some of the most important Delaware LLC filing requirements

-We have been forming and filing Delaware LLCs for over 35 years.
-Below, we have answered the most frequently asked questions about forming a Delaware LLC.
+Our team at Harvard Business Services has been forming and filing Delaware LLCs for over 40 years.
+Below, we have answered the most frequently asked questions about starting an LLC in Delaware.

 Yes, a non-resident with no physical address in Delaware can form a Delaware LLC.
-Delaware only requires the company to have a Registered Agent in Delaware.
+The State of Delaware only requires the company to have a Registered Agent in Delaware.
 Harvard Business Services, Inc. has been a Delaware Registered Agent since 1981.

 For further information, read Information That Is Not Required to Form a Delaware LLC.

-A Registered Agent is the liaison between your company and the state of Delaware's Division of Corporations.
+A Registered Agent is the liaison between your company and the State of Delaware's Division of Corporations.
+If you plan to start a Delaware LLC, you will need to hire a Registered Agent.
 Registered Agents are responsible for receiving and forwarding government notices and service of process in a timely fashion.
 Some examples of documents received and forwarded are Franchise Tax reports, late notices and void notices from the Delaware Secretary of State.
 Our Registered Agent service is just $50 per year for the life of your company, as long as your company remains in good standing with the state of Delaware.

 For more information, read What Is a Delaware Registered Agent?

-Yes, an LLC formed in Delaware can operate in another state.
+Yes, it's fairly common to form a Delaware LLC and operate it in another state.
 Your business is considered domestic to the state of Delaware and foreign in all other states.
-People choose Delaware in order to take advantage of its strong corporate law structure.
+People often form an LLC in Delaware to take advantage of its strong corporate law structure.
 Typically, to operate in another state's jurisdiction, the Delaware LLC will need to file for Foreign Qualification and receive a Certificate of Authority as a foreign entity in order to operate in that state.

 You can read more about operating as a foreign entity here: What Is Foreign Qualification?

-Yes, anyone anywhere in the world can form a Delaware LLC and operate lawful business activities all over the world.
+Yes, anyone anywhere (except for sanctioned countries by the U.S.) in the world can form a Delaware LLC and operate lawful business activities all over the world, U.S. citizenship is not a Delaware LLC requirement.

 For more guidance, read Can Non U.S. Clients Form Delaware LLCs?
 Yes!